Collaboration, Partnership / Survey, Research

-Keio University joined the Research Library Group (RLG), a mutual aid organization for research libraries in the U.S.A., as a general member in October 2002.
-Although RLG later became a part of OCLC, in July 2011, the OCLC Research Library Partnership (ORLP) was established and took over the RLG, and Keio University became an official ORLP member thereof.
-As the first university from East Asia to participate in ORLP, Keio University was cooperating with surveys and research related to research libraries, including on metadata.
-Keio had also hosted international forums for university libraries to which ORLP staff members were invited.
+Keio University joined the Research Library Group (RLG), a consortium of research libraries based in the U.S.A., as a general member in October 2002.
+In 2006 the RLG merged with the OCLC, and in July 2011 the OCLC Research Library Partnership (ORLP) was established and took over the RLG, making Keio University the first university from East Asia to become an official member.
+Keio University remained active in the group until June 2020.
+In that time, Keio University cooperated in surveys and studies related to research libraries including metadata, and held an international forum on university libraries with ORLP staff attendees.

 Research Support and Libraries -- How Universities Should Approach the "Chaos" of the Research Cycle